21st June 2018

 Wherever you’re visiting in Cuba, you’ll find plenty of venues for dancing and live music, however, two of the most popular cities are Havana and Santiago De Cuba.
 If you’re looking to improve your salsa skills on your next holiday, Vamos Cuba offers a one-week holiday in Havana, where you’ll learn this impressive dance from some of the best teachers in Cuba.

-From just £580 for the week, you’ll receive five one-to-one classes, as well as a few nights out with your dance partner to an array of salsa clubs on the island.
+You’ll receive five one-to-one classes, as well as a few nights out with your dance partner to an array of salsa clubs on the island.
 You’ll also be given a dedicated Vamos Cuba guide, who will accompany you on excursions, telling you all about the history of the area.
 Airport transfers are included in the price, as well as seven nights in a family home, where you can sit with locals and learn about Cuba’s culture and lifestyle.

 If you’d like a little more privacy, or would prefer to stay in a hotel, just let Vamos Cuba know.
 They can help arrange alternative accommodation for an extra cost, depending on specific hotels and the season you’re travelling in.

 Vamos Cuba offers salsa holidays all year round, however, the best time to visit is from December to May, during the dry and sunny season.
-Flights at these times of the year will cost on average around £550 return from London airports, and if you want to organise your own accommodation, a hotel close to the beach can cost around 133.78 CUC (£100) per night.

 Whichever learning holiday you decide to go on, there are a few things you need to think about before you go.
 Depending on the activity you’re doing, you’ll need to pack the essentials.
 For example, if you’re going on a salsa holiday, you’ll need appropriate footwear, and a yoga holiday will require plenty of loose, flexible clothing.
 Don’t forget to get comprehensive travel insurance too, and be sure to let your travel insurance provider know if you’re planning on extreme sports, such as rock climbing or scuba diving.